Charlie-BrownGT/Charlie-BrownGT.github.io/bio.md

 subtitle: Introduction
 ---

-My name is Guy Carter-Richardson.
-I am interested in several topics including cyber security, experimenting with a variety of software and hardware platforms and understanding their application to several fields in Physics.
+Hello, I am interested in several topics including cyber security, experimenting with a variety of software and hardware platforms and understanding their application to several fields in Physics.

 ### Initial Studies